On the Inadequacy of the Projective Structure with Respect to the Univalence Axiom: The projective model structure on made explicit

 \section{The projective model structure on $\GGpd$ made explicit}

-We will denote the functor category $[\mathbf{B}(\mathbb{Z}_2), \Gpd]$ simply by $\GGpd$.
+We will denote the functor category $[\mathbf{B}(C_2), \Gpd]$ simply by $\GGpd$.
 The reader should note that an object in $\GGpd$ is nothing but a groupoid equipped with an involution, and a morphism in $\GGpd$ is nothing but an equivariant functor, namely a functor between groupoids compatible with the involutions on the domain and codomain.
-Such a groupoid will be denoted by a capital letter, $A$ for instance, and the corresponding Greek letter $\al$ will be used to refer to its involution (except when stated otherwise).\\ Since the natural model structure on $\Gpd$\cite{rezk:folk, strickland:localduality} is cofibrantly generated and $\mathbf{B}(\mathbb{Z}_2)$ is a small category, there exists the projective model structure\cite[proposition A.2.8.2]{lurie:higher-topoi} on $\GGpd$.
-Hereinafter by an objectwise weak equivalence (\textit{resp.} an objectwise fibration) one means a map whose underlying map of groupoids is a weak equivalence (\textit{resp.} a fibration) in $\Gpd$.\\ Recall that one can describe this projective model structure by : \begin{itemize} \item Weak equivalences are the objectwise weak equivalences. \item Fibrations are the objectwise fibrations. \item Cofibrations are those maps with the left lifting property with respect to acyclic fibrations (fibrations which are simultaneously weak equivalences). \end{itemize}
+Such a groupoid will be denoted by a capital letter, $A$ for instance, and the corresponding Greek letter $\al$ will be used to refer to its involution (except when stated otherwise). \\ We recall that for the natural model structure on $\Gpd$ \cite{rezk:folk, strickland:localduality}, the weak equivalences are the equivalences of categories, the fibrations are the isofibrations, and a functor is a cofibration if it is injective on objects.
+Since the natural model structure on $\Gpd$ is cofibrantly generated and $\mathbf{B}(C_2)$ is a small category, there exists the projective model structure \cite[proposition A.2.8.2]{lurie:higher-topoi} on $\GGpd$.
+Hereinafter by an objectwise weak equivalence (\textit{resp.} an objectwise fibration) one means a map whose underlying map of groupoids is a weak equivalence (\textit{resp.} a fibration) in $\Gpd$.\\ Recall that one can describe this projective model structure by: \begin{itemize} \item Weak equivalences are the objectwise weak equivalences. \item Fibrations are the objectwise fibrations. \item Cofibrations are those maps with the left lifting property with respect to acyclic fibrations (fibrations which are simultaneously weak equivalences). \end{itemize}

 \begin{notn} As usual in category theory, the initial object and the terminal object of $\Gpd$ will be denoted by $\0$ and $\1$ respectively.
 We will use the letter $\bI$ for the groupoid with two distinct points and one isomorphism $\phi$ between them.
-We denote by $i$ the obvious inclusion $i: \1 \hookrightarrow \bI$. \\ We have an obvious functor from $\G$ to $\1$ and an obvious inclusion from $\1$ to $\G$.
+We denote by $i$ the inclusion $i: \1 \hookrightarrow \bI$. \\ We have an obvious functor from $\G$ to $\1$ and an obvious inclusion from $\1$ to $\G$.
 These two functors induce by precomposition the two following functors,

-namely the forgetful functor that maps a groupoid $G$ equipped with an involution to its underlying groupoid ;
+namely the forgetful functor that maps a groupoid $G$ equipped with an involution to its underlying groupoid;